gulama2008/todos/README.md

 - When clicking the "Add new" button, a new line will be shown on the top of the list with an empty input box for the content and a select box for the category, the user can click the save icon to save the new todo, or click the delete icon to delete it.
 ![add](./todos-frontend/src/assets/new.png)

-## Known Issues
- The functionality of editing a category is currently using the PATCH method, not PUT, since there is always some cors errors showing in the console and I haven't fixed it yet

 ## Future Goals
 - Add test
-- Change editing category from PATCH to PUT endpoint